This topic describes how to export data from Microsoft SQL Server database to Oracle database in Database Tour.

 It is not mandatory but it is recommended to register both the source and the target databases before you start to configure your export process.

-It is recommended to use FD interface on both sides.
+For speed reasons, it is recommended to use FD interface for both source and target databases.

 Both databases must support the same architecture: 32-bit or 64-bit.
-I.e. both databases must be successfully opened in one Database Tour instance.
+I.e. one Database Tour instance must successfully open both databases.

 Note: On our websites, you can find both versions of Database Tour: 32-bit and 64-bit.
 Please check which one you are downloading.
 If your operating system is 64-bit, you can install both Database Tour 32-bit and Database Tour 64-bit and use them independently.
 Please also note that one user license covers both 32-bit and 64-bit versions.